Need to dispose of a fridge or freezer? Chill – it’s easier than you think.

 Some charities welcome goods such as fridges and freezers if they are in good working order or can be refurbished.
 See our page on donating electricals to charity shops.

 The only time you should do this is by arrangement with your local council or collection service so that they can make a pick-up from a designated spot at a certain time and dispose of the machine properly.
 Simply leaving white goods on the pavement is against the law – it creates an obstruction and can lead to valuable and hazardous materials not being managed properly.
 Contact your council, or charities or social enterprises in the area to see if they provide a collection service.
 If you’re buying a fridge or freezer, the retailer should take your old one away.
-Find your nearest drop-off or collection point for electricals by entering your postcode in our recylcing locator.
+Find your nearest drop-off or collection point for electricals by entering your postcode in our recycling locator.

 When you buy a new fridge or freezer the retailer should now take your old electrical product from you for recycling.
 Your old one doesn’t have to be the same brand as your new fridge or freezer.
 It doesn’t even need to have been bought from the same retailer.
 Check out the retailer take-back scheme.